Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

-To explain the intuition behind Lemma~\ref{lem:infcomp}, we will first pass to a subset $U\subseteq W$ which meets every component of $W$ in at most one component; moreover, there will be another regular open $V$ ``interlaced" with $U$.
+To explain the intuition behind Lemma~\ref{lem:infcomp}, we pass to a subset $U\subseteq W$ which meets every component of $W$ in at most one component; moreover, there will be another regular open $V$ ``interlaced" with $U$.
 One can imagine that $U$ and $V$ are linearly arranged, with alternating components

 We then insist that there be an element of the ambient group $G$ which sends some point of $U_i$ into a unique component $V_i$ of $V$, and sends a point of $V_i$ into a unique component $U_{i+1}$ of $U$.
 This argument is a slightly modified version of an argument given in~\cite{kkdln2025}, with extra care given to the existence of a diffeomorphism with the desired properties (and not just a homeomorphism).
+Note that there is a formula which expresses that a regular open set $U$ is \emph{dispersed}, i.e.~every connected component $\hat U$ of $U$ is compactly contained in an open ball inside of $U^{\perp}\oplus \hat U$.

 \begin{proof}[Proof of Lemma~\ref{lem:infcomp}] The formula $\on{infcomp}(w)$ will express the conjunction of the following clearly expressible statements: